Waterfountain10/william-kiem-lafond-v2/content/about/index.md

 I am based in Montreal, Canada.
 I speak French and English fluently with an intermediate level Korean.
 My main interests are Machine Learning, Algorithms & Data Structures, and Distributed Systems.

-I write mainly backend in Go, Java, and Python
+I write monstly backend code in Go, Java, and Python.

-I love to watch kdramas.
+I love to watch k-dramas.

 I dragonboat for fun.